alex-esc/notes/notebooks/Comunicación efectiva.md

-{% for post in site.tags.Metodos y técnicas de observación %}
+{% for post in site.tags.Comunicación efectiva %}

 <div>